City

 2.5.
 Indicative estimates put the potential cost of the proposed development in the order of $12M.

-2.6.
-The report recommends the Council endorse proposed master plan, as prepare by Athletics Tasmania, to allow further input by the City and wider community engagement to be undertaken.
+allow further input by the City and wider community engagement to be

-It is proposed that the draft master plan for the site then be referred back for the Council’s approval to allow Athletics Tasmania to seek to secure external grant funding for the development.
+It is proposed that the draft master plan for the site then be referred back

-(i) Following community engagement and feedback, the draft master plan for the site be referred back for the Council’s approval to allow Athletics Tasmania to seek to secure external grant funding for the development.
+That the Draft Domain Athletic Centre Master Plan, as prepared by Athletics Tasmania, be endorsed to allow key user groups and wider community engagement to be undertaken. (i) Following community engagement and feedback, the draft master plan for the site be referred back for the Council’s approval to allow Athletics Tasmania to seek to secure external grant funding for the development. |

 4. Background